Do-It-Yourself Basement Waterproofing

 Concrete is "very strongly alkaline" (pH above 9).
 Water carries dissolved alkalis to its surface, where they attack any waterproofing coating by saponification ("alkali attack") and even the concrete itself.
 Alkaline soils in some regions speed up this process and can "eat" away inches of concrete over several years.

-That's exactly what RadonSeal does!
+That's exactly what RadonSeal Concrete Sealer does!

-STEP 1: Remove any paints, sealers, tile adhesive, efflorescence, and oils from the concrete.
+Step 1 – Remove any paints, sealers, tile adhesive, efflorescence, and oils from the concrete.

-STEP 2: Shop-vac the surface of the concrete removing loose or crumbling concrete, mortar, dust, and dirt.
+Step 2 – Shop-vac the surface of the concrete removing loose or crumbling concrete, mortar, dust, and dirt.

-STEP 3: Seal the concrete walls and floor against moisture and water vapor with RadonSeal Concrete Sealer.
-You can move all your "stuff" to one side of the basement and seal the other side first.
-Let the concrete dry out for a couple days and then, seal the other side.
+Step 3 – Seal the concrete walls and floor against moisture and water vapor with RadonSeal Concrete Sealer.
+You can move all your contents to one side of the basement and seal the other side first.
+Let the concrete dry then seal the other side.

-How To Seal An Stone Foundation Wall – RadonSeal will strengthen and waterproof old mortar as well as limestone.
+How To Seal a Stone Foundation Wall – Applying RadonSeal will help strengthen and waterproof old mortar as well as limestone.
 If needed, remove loose and crumbling mortar, efflorescence and seal the wall using RadonSeal Plus.
-Afterwards, tuck point the mortar where needed.
-RadonSeal will not inhibit the bond of mortar, adhesive, thin set, paints, tiles, and our line of crack and joint repair products.
+Afterwards, tuck point holes, cracks and seams in the mortar joints.
+RadonSeal will not inhibit the bond of new mortar, adhesive, thin set, paints, tiles, and our line of crack and joint repair products.

-How To Seal A Brick Foundation Wall – Although it can be used on brick, RadonSeal Concrete Sealer is best used on concrete.
-It can be used to seal brick but you can run the risk of changing the appearance of the brick (leaving a white film on the surface that would be difficult to remove).
-For waterproofing a brick foundation wall we recommend sealing it with LastiSeal™ Brick & Masonry Sealer.
+How To Seal a Brick Foundation Wall – Although it can be used on brick, RadonSeal Concrete Sealer is best used on high-quality concrete.
+When applying RadonSeal to brick there is a risk of changing the appearance of the brick (leaving a white film on the surface that would be difficult to remove).
+For waterproofing a brick foundation wall, we recommend sealing it with LastiSeal Brick & Concrete Sealer.

 If your basement is still unfinished and unpainted, our line of waterproofing products will make waterproofing your basement concrete quick, easy and saving you on both time and money.

 DIY Foundation Crack Repair Kits – Our diverse line of foundation crack repairs kits are used for permanently filling cracks in poured concrete walls and stopping leaky cracks.
 Used by professional waterproofing contractors the low-pressure injection method eliminates any need for drilling making repairs easy enough for homeowners to do themselves.
 The low viscosity urethane is suitable even for the repair of hairline cracks.
-The kits arrive to you complete - all you need is a standard caulking gun for injection.
+The kits arrive to you complete, all you need is a standard caulking gun for injection.

-CrackWeld Floor Repair Kits – CrackWeld® provides a quick and permanent repair of stress cracks in basement floors and concrete slabs.
+CrackWeld Floor Crack Repair Kits – CrackWeld provides a permanent repair of stress cracks in basement floors and concrete slabs.
 CrackWeld's low viscosity, self-leveling resin, can penetrate even inside hairline cracks without the need to rout or chase the crack!
 Designed with flooring contractors in mind, CrackWeld DIY Kits provide a permanent, strong, quick and easy fix for homeowners repairing slab cracks themselves.
 Each kit ships complete and all you need is a standard caulking gun to use the product.

-ElastiPoxy Joint & Crack Filler Kit – ElastiPoxy™ is a unique product for the specific repair of control joints, floor-to-wall joints, cracks in concrete blocks, and wide cracks in concrete, brick, and masonry (>1/2").
+ElastiPoxy Joint & Crack Filler Kit – ElastiPoxy is a unique product for the repair of control joints, floor-to-wall joints, cracks in concrete blocks and mortar joints, wide cracks in concrete, brick, and masonry (greater than 1/2").
 When mixed and used straight (50/50 mixture) ElastiPoxy offers the desired flexibility, bond, and strength needed to make proper repairs of expansion control and floor-to-wall joints.
-When mixed with silica sand, it the sealant will provide a rigid repair.
-Making it the proper product for repairing cracks in concrete blocks walls, wide stress cracks, or for filling concrete spalls in slabs.
+When mixed with construction sand, it will provide a rigid repair.
+Making it the proper product for repairing cracks in concrete blocks walls, wide stress cracks in floors, mortar joints, and filling concrete spalls in slabs.

-So, what holds the water back?
+So what holds the water back?
 Not the concrete but the physics of water itself.
 Although water not as viscous as molasses, it takes pressure to push it through a dry microscopic pore.
 Surface tension holds the "blob" of water inside the dry pore until its surface gets wet.
 But add repeated water pressure during occasional rainstorms or condensation on the interior and after a while, the inside of the pore gets wet and water starts flowing through it.